alextran1357/Look-N-Cook_Recipe-classifier/docs/README.md

 ```
 I will need to preprocess the data but that's in the next section.

-*update: it seems like my coding has gotten a lot better through the years, i was able to optimize a lot of things which is good to see improvements
+*note: it seems like my coding has gotten a lot better through the years, i was able to optimize a lot of things which is good to see improvements

+*Update: All the scripts are done.
+Now I just need to get more data manually which will take a while

 ## **[] Data preprocessing**
 ## **[] Tune model**